 SciMathUS is a second opportunity university preparation programme.

-16 more former SciMathUS students who graduate this week at the March graduation ceremony of this university.
+16 more former SciMathUS students who graduate at the March graduation ceremony of this university.

 Congratulations to the SciMathUS class of 2016!